Skip to Content

 Under the ADA only, you can recover:

-• Compensatory damages for pain and suffering, including emotional distress damages; and
+• Compensatory damages for pain and suffering, including emotional distress damages.
+These damages reflect not just the financial impacts but also the emotional toll of discrimination.

-• Punitive damages to punish and deter the employer from ever treating another employee like you were treated.
+• Punitive damages to punish and deter the employer from treating another employee like you were treated.
+Establishing grounds for such claims requires a demonstration of intentional malfeasance.

-The amount of compensatory and punitive damages you can recover depends on the number of employees your employer has, and are limited to:
+The amount of compensatory and punitive damages you can recover depends on the number of employees your employer has, and is limited to:

 • $50,000 for employers with between 15 and 100 employees;